The Black Keys

 The Black Keys are an American rock duo formed in Akron, Ohio, in 2001.
 The group consists of Dan Auerbach (guitar, vocals) and Patrick Carney (drums).
 The duo began as an independent act, recording music in basements and self-producing their records, before they eventually emerged as one of the most popular garage rock artists during a second wave of the genre's revival in the 2000s.
 The band's raw blues rock sound draws heavily from Auerbach's blues influences, including Junior Kimbrough, R.L.
 Burnside, Howlin' Wolf, and Robert Johnson.

-Friends since childhood, Auerbach and Carney founded the group after dropping out of college.
-After signing with indie label Alive, they released their debut album, The Big Come Up (2002), which earned them a new deal with Fat Possum Records.
+Friends since childhood, Auerbach and Carney formed the group after dropping out of college.
+After signing with the independent record label Alive, they released their debut album, The Big Come Up, in 2002, which earned them a new deal with Fat Possum Records.
 Over the next decade, the Black Keys built an underground fanbase through extensive touring of small clubs, frequent album releases and music festival appearances, and broad licensing of their songs.
-Their third album, Rubber Factory (2004), received critical acclaim and boosted the band's profile, eventually leading to a record deal with major label Nonesuch Records in 2006.
-After self-producing and recording their first four records in makeshift studios, the duo completed Attack & Release (2008) in a professional studio and hired producer Danger Mouse, who subsequently became a frequent collaborator with the band.
+Their third album, Rubber Factory (2004), received critical acclaim and boosted the band's profile, eventually leading to a record deal with the major label Nonesuch Records in 2006.
+After self-producing and recording their first four records in makeshift studios, the duo recorded Attack & Release (2008) in a professional studio and hired producer Danger Mouse, who subsequently became a frequent collaborator of the group.

-The group's commercial breakthrough came in 2010 with Brothers, which along with its popular single "Tighten Up", won three Grammy Awards.
-Their 2011 follow-up El Camino received strong reviews and peaked at number two on the Billboard 200 chart, leading to the first arena concert tour of the band's career, the El Camino Tour.
-The album and its hit single "Lonely Boy" won three Grammy Awards.
+The group's commercial breakthrough came in 2010 with the album Brothers, which along with its popular single "Tighten Up", won three Grammy Awards.
+Their 2011 follow-up El Camino received critical acclaim and peaked at number two on the Billboard 200 chart, leading to the first arena concert tour of the band's career, the El Camino Tour.
+The album and its hit single "Lonely Boy" won another three Grammy Awards.
 In 2014, they released their eighth album, Turn Blue, their first number-one record in the US, Canada, and Australia.
 After completing the Turn Blue Tour in 2015, the duo took a hiatus for several years to work on side projects and produce other artists.

-They returned in 2019 with their ninth album, Let's Rock; their tenth studio album Delta Kream was released in 2021 and consists of hill country blues covers.
+The duo returned in 2019 with their ninth album, Let's Rock.
+In 2021, they released Delta Kream, a tribute to Mississippi hill country blues.
+Returning to original songwriting, Dropout Boogie was released in 2022.
+In 2024, they released Ohio Players, but was undermined by an abruptly canceled arena tour amid internal turmoil and management changes.
+Undeterred, they channeled the setbacks into No Rain, No Flowers, which was released on August 8, 2025.